Yarn Expo Spring’s Status As Strong Industry Event Attracts 15% More Buyers

-“Once again, Yarn Expo proved itself as the ideal trade fair for the industry to benefit from changing demands and product trends, especially in the Chinese and wider Asian markets,” Ms Wendy Wen, Senior General Manager of Messe Frankfurt (HK) Ltd explained.
-“The fair has evolved in recent editions to have a much bigger focus on synthetic, fancy & specialty yarns and chemical fibres, and based on the exhibitor feedback during the fair, there was an increase in buyers sourcing these products this year.
+“Once again, Yarn Expo proved itself as the ideal trade fair for the industry to benefit from changing demands and product trends, especially in the Chinese and wider Asian markets,” Wendy Wen, senior general manager, Messe Frankfurt (HK) Ltd., explained: “The fair has evolved in recent editions to have a much bigger focus on synthetic, fancy & specialty yarns and chemical fibers, and based on the exhibitor feedback during the fair, there was an increase in buyers sourcing these products this year.
 What’s more, local buyers were showing strong interest in the offerings from Southeast Asian countries such as Indonesia and Thailand, while Vietnamese cotton exhibitors reported increased orders from China due to the favourable trade policies between these countries.”

 Indonesia